dantleech/blog/content/posts/2023-12-29-one-year-in-weymouth.md

 They paid me for a month after that, but for the firs time in my life I had been "let go" along with the entire team.

-It was quitely devestating, perhaps the hardest part was leaving all the people I had gotten to know over the 7 months, I don't find it easy to meet people, so as much as it was sad to see all my professional efforts wasted, it was leaving the people that hurt.
+It was quietly devastating, perhaps the hardest part was leaving all the people I had gotten to know over the 7 months, I don't find it easy to meet people, so as much as it was sad to see all my professional efforts wasted, it was leaving the people that hurt.